Building the garden

 Dan Fontanelli

-One of the key features on the garden is an intriguing looking chair, which is a bronze cast of the Full Grown Gatti Chair.
+One of the key features on the garden was an intriguing looking chair, which was a bronze cast of the Full Grown Gatti Chair.
 Gavin and Alice Munro of Full Grown have been experimenting with growing trees into the shapes of chairs for over 20 years, trialling techniques and working out how to grow willow into functional furniture.

 This chair was their first “sittable” prototype entitled The Gatti Chair.
 They named it after Laura Gatti, the agronomist for the Bosco Verticale in Milan.
-This bronze cast of the original chair is being generously loaned to the garden by the Sarah Myerscough Gallery.
+This bronze cast of the original chair was generously loaned to the garden by the Sarah Myerscough Gallery.
 Find out more here

 Gavin and Alice Munro of Full Grown